KeyanSong/431-2018/README.md

 ### What Do I Need to Buy Before Class Begins?

-Two books, which should cost you a combined $25.
+- Two books, which should cost you a combined $25.
 See the [syllabus](https://thomaselove.github.io/2018-431-syllabus/) for details.

 ### When and Where is the First Class?

-2018-08-28 (Tuesday) from 1 PM until 2:15 PM, in Room E321-323 in the Robbins building at the School of Medicine.
+- 2018-08-28 (Tuesday) from 1 PM until 2:15 PM, in Room E321-323 in the Robbins building at the School of Medicine.

 ## Course Notes

 The most recent draft of [the course notes](https://thomaselove.github.io/2018-431-book/) is now available.

-Think of this as your main textbook for the course.
+- This will serve as your main textbook for the course, although there are several other resources listed in the [syllabus](https://thomaselove.github.io/2018-431-syllabus/) which you'll need, as well.

 ## Course Calendar

-The most recent draft of the [course calendar](https://github.com/THOMASELOVE/431-2018/blob/master/calendar.md) will keep you up-to-date on all deadlines and assignments.
+The most recent draft of the [course calendar](https://github.com/THOMASELOVE/431-2018/blob/master/calendar.md) is available.

+- As the semester continues, this calendar will be the final word for all deadlines and assignment details.

 ## In-Class Presentation Slides